PoliMI-HPC-E-notes-projects-AndreVale69/SE4HPC_project_RD/README.md

 ### The problem

-Two urgent global concerns are environmental sustainability and climate change; because of air pollution and greenhouse gas emission, transportation - especially urban commuting - contributes to worsening those issues.
+Two urgent global concerns are environmental sustainability and climate change; because of air pollution and greenhouse gas emissions, transportation - especially urban commuting - contributes to worsening those issues.

 Even today, urban areas are characterized by a heavy reliance on personal vehicles, which are seen as the most comfortable and efficient way of commuting, despite several studies showing that better alternatives exist in most cases.